6 Fleets, 150 Points – September 2019

 The first two 10 masters released are duking it out on Ocean’s Edge:

 Knowing that an AA and/or southerly wind could be combined with Ghost Ship to get the Guichuan nearly home, the Jade Vikings have taken the fight right to them.
 They intend to beat up and block the Guichuan as much as possible in an attempt to get their gold back.
 The problem is, The Headhunter is holding on to Neptune’s Figurehead – the UT makes him fearless.
-If the Jade Vikings sink the Guichuan, a ton of JV gold goes to the sea bottom while the Guichuan simply returns to her HI fully docked.
+If the Jade Vikings sink the Guichuan, a ton of JV gold goes to the sea bottom while the Guichuan simply returns to her HI fully repaired.

 Le Pluton has sailed out to attack Le Descharges, as the French try to get a few more coins.
 However, a tied boarding party means Leander Arnaud can’t hoard any gold.